 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever stepped into a shower and realized that the water doesn’t drain it, you’re aware of how annoying it can be.
-This not only slows the morning routine, it also makes it more difficult to clean up when you’re done.
-Although chemical drain cleaners can be sometimes effective, they may also damage your pipes and harm the environment.
-The good news is that there are plenty of natural ways to unblock the shower drain without resorting to harsh chemicals.
+If you’ve ever had the misfortune of taking a shower only to find that the water doesn’t drain then you’ll be aware of how frustrating it is.
+It’s not just slowing down your morning routine, but it can also be harder to clean up after you’re finished.
+Although chemical drain cleaners can be occasionally effective, they can also damage your pipes and damage the environment.
+The positive side is the fact that you have a lot of ways that you can unblock the shower drain without resorting to harmful chemicals.

 Key Takeaways

-- There are a variety of natural ways to get rid of the blockage in a shower for example, vinegar and baking soda and a wire hanger or a dry/wet vacuum.
+- There are a variety of natural ways to unblock the drain of a shower by using vinegar and baking soda, a wire hanger, or a dry/wet vacuum.

-- Use baking soda with vinegar: Gather supplies, remove the drain cover and any debris, then pour baking soda and vinegar.
-Wait for 30 minutes before flushing with boiling water.
+- To make use of baking soda and vinegar method: Gather materials, take off the drain cover and any debris, then pour baking soda, followed by vinegar.
+Wait for 30 minutes, then flush with boiling water.

-- Wire hanger method to straighten wire hanger, leaving one end in its original form Create a hook at the end, insert it down the drain, and then use it to pull hair and other debris out.
+- Wire hanger method Straighten the wire hanger and leave the other end in its original shape Create a hook at the end and insert it down the drain and let it catch hair and debris out.

-- Prevent future blockages by using hair strainers in your shower.
-Run hot water after every use and avoiding the practice of pouring grease down your drains.
+- Avoid future blockages by using hair strainers in your shower.
+Run hot water after every usage and avoiding running grease down your drains.

 - Baking soda